ivelius/RestaurantReservations2/README.md

 First time when you start the app , you should be connected to the internet.
 As soon as you going through all your screens at least once , data is being cached and managed in the local data base.
 As long as there are no real APIs for tables and users management , I assumed that downloading the data only once will suffice.
 Hence the app can be used completey offline once the customers and table data downloaded at least once.

 You can reserve one or all free tables for a customer .
-Each customer can regret his reservation and unmark his reserved tables .
+Each customer can regret his reservation and unmark his reserved tables.
 By doing so the free tables will be availible for other customers .
+Customers can also regret their choice later in time.

 Once every 15 minutes (or so , depending on OS ...) , all the reserved tables will be freed and availible for a new selection.